Student Services Grenfell

 Student Services hosts a parent orientation which includes campus tours, as well as various presentations and seminars.
 This program provides parents and guardians of first-year students with useful information on services and supports available at Grenfell Campus.
 Parent Orientation enables parents to be helpful and supportive in students’ transition from high school to university.
 An information package about parents’ orientation will be sent to parents prior to the beginning of the fall semester.

 Grenfell Campus offers a distinctive program of recreation and wellness activities that contribute to the well being and personal and social development of students.
 The campus has a 25-metre pool, a double gymnasium and an outdoor multi-use court.
-Students at Grenfell have the opportunity to participate in a variety of different recreation programs, such as: intramural sports, water aerobics, step aerobics, yoga and learn to programs that include activities like downhill skiing, and curling.
+Students at Grenfell Campus have the opportunity to participate in a variety of different recreation programs, such as intramural sports, water aerobics, step aerobics, yoga, downhill skiing and curling.
 Students also have the opportunity to play on competitive sports teams which compete in various leagues and tournaments.
-Through Grenfell's partnership with the Pepsi Centre, students have access to: a complete fitness centre (which includes cardio equipment, weights and squash courts), skating, hockey and a walking track.
-There are two pass options available to students.
+Through Grenfell Campus’s partnership with the Pepsi Centre, students may purchase a recreation card in order to have access to a complete fitness centre (which includes cardio equipment, weights and squash courts), skating, hockey and a walking track.

 Grenfell Campus aspires to be a barrier-free institution that provides equal opportunities to all students.
-If you need assistance or special arrangements because of a disability, please contact the co-ordinator of the Learning Centre at 709 637 6268 or email firstname.lastname@example.org prior to the beginning of the semester to ensure accommodations are in place for your arrival.
+If you need assistance or special arrangements because of a disability, please contact email@example.com prior to the beginning of the semester to ensure accommodations are in place for your arrival.

-A number of part-time job opportunities exist around campus in various departments, i.e., library, Community Education and College Relations, Grenfell Campus Student Union (GCSU), etc. As well, the Memorial University of Newfoundland Career Experience Program (MUCEP) enables students to work 40 or 80 hours per semester and provides valuable work experience for future employment.
+A number of part-time job opportunities exist around campus in various departments, including library, Community Education and College Relations, and Grenfell Campus Student Union (GCSU).
+As well, the Memorial Undergraduate Career Experience Program (MUCEP) enables students to work 40 or 80 hours per semester and provides valuable work experience for future employment.
 Job listings are posted at the start of each semester.

 Student Leadership Program

-About one- half of Grenfell students live on campus.
-Students can choose from two housing options: residence halls or chalet apartments.
-In the residences, all rooms are single with every two rooms forming a suite, where two students share a fridge and bathroom.
-Each floor has a kitchen/lounge where students are encouraged to prepare meals and enjoy each other's company.
+Grenfell Campus is a living/learning community, as approximately one-half of students live on campus.
+Students can choose to live in a residence hall or in a chalet apartment.
+In the residences, all rooms are single with every two rooms forming a suite, in which two students share a fridge and bathroom.
+Each floor has a kitchen/lounge where students are encouraged to prepare meals and enjoy each other’s company.
 There is also a small food court on campus where students can purchase meals.
-The residences are equipped with a laundry facility, computer/study room and every residence bedroom is wired for the Internet and digital telephone service.
+The residences are equipped with a laundry facility, computer/study room and every residence bedroom is wired for Internet and digital telephone service.
 There are residence assistants (RAs) on each floor who are responsible for students on that floor.
 The RAs, together with the Residence Council and Student Housing staff, develop numerous social and educational programs and activities throughout the year.

-Each of our chalet apartments, which are usually reserved for students in their second year and beyond, provide accommodations for four students.
+Each of our chalet apartments provides accommodations for four students.
+These chalets are usually reserved for students in their second year and beyond.
 Each apartment has a living room, kitchen and one and one-half baths.
 Like the residence, however, each student has his or her own room.
 Individual phones and Internet ports are also provided.

-The online student housing application is separate from the application for admission to Memorial and students are encouraged to apply early.
+The online student housing application is separate from the application for admission to the university and students are encouraged to apply early.

 Grenfell Campus offers a room guarantee to all new students who apply for residence by March 1 and who have been accepted or provisionally accepted to the university.
 A $20 application fee is required.